bcunnane/fiber_tracking/README.md

 ## Muscle fiber strain determined from motion tracking

 Muscle fiber strain represents deformation from stress and is therefore related to the overall force exerted by the muscle.
 Analyzing muscle fiber strain in young and old patients can reveal differences in deformation for the same amount of relative force.
-This experiment studies the muscle fiber strain for young and old patients at different foot positions.
+This experiment studies the muscle fiber strain for young and old patients in the medial gastrocnemius (MG) muscle at different foot positions.
 This project is an extension of prior work by Malis (see reference section below) and utilized its hardware (foot pedal fixture, data acquisition) and software (DICOM processing, VEPC motion tracking).

 ### 1. Data collection